-Jill Chivers of Shop Your Wardrobe and I were asked a question about how we chose our outfits – what our processes are – and the first one that came up for us was about basing an outfit around a colour.
+Jill Chivers of 16 Style Types and I were asked a question about how we chose our outfits – what our processes are – and the first one that came up for us was about basing an outfit around a colour.
 In this video we share our thought processes – and they are quite different from each other!

 How do you decide what to wear each day?

 If you have to wear a uniform that takes many of the decisions out of the process, but for many of us, there are myriad pieces of input that go into this daily decision.

 The most common are:

 These are the things we all deal with each day, but then, what are the other aspects of choosing an outfit that you may think about?

 Using Colour as the Inspiration for Your Day’s Outfit